Unidata/git-recipes/cookbook.md

 ### Git Basics

-Here are a few tips on getting you going with git and github.
-We are just scratching the surface here.
+If you are coming from an SVN or CVS world one concept you will have to understand immediately is that those version control systems conflate commit and publication.
+When you do an SVN commit, you are not only committing your work to the version control system, but you are also *sharing* it with the rest of the world.
+Distributed version control systems like git decouple the notion of commit and publication.
+Having made that contrast with earlier version control systems, here are a few tips on getting you going with git and github.
+Note that we are just scratching the surface here.
 Please take an afternoon to read [Progit](http://progit.org "Progit") or [Version Control by Example](http://www.ericsink.com/vcbe/index.html).

 First you will have to [install a git client on your machine](http://progit.org/book/ch1-4.html "Installing Git").
 There are also various git GUIs, but this document will initially focus on interacting with git from the command line.